tonyxty/hStacks/CONTRIBUTING.md

 Comments
 ===

 Each tag in Stacks project should be discussed.
 Use comments to mark corresponding parts in the source.
 If some items are not applicable (e.g., automatic in the type-theoretic setting), explain why no code is needed in comments.

 If the formalization is notably different from the set-theoretic setting, explain how hPOV simplifies or complicates things with comments starting with "hPOV:".
+We currently do not distinguish the more precise cause (constructivity, infinite hierarchy of universes, or the homotopy interpretation of path types).